 Whether you're flying for fun or working for clients, every day as a drone pilot is different from the last.
 This industry is full of surprises.
-Here a few things that nobody tells you before you get started.
+Here are a few things that nobody tells you before you get started.

 Aerial photography is only the beginning

 Plenty of photography enthusiasts get into flying because it's a logical step.
 Once you've mastered capturing images and videos from the ground, why not take it to the skies?

 But aerial photography is only the beginning; few new pilots realize how many applications for drone technology there are.
 Beyond the creative industries, markets are evolving for commercial drone photography and videography services in real estate, infrastructure inspection, construction, agriculture and more.

 You're hooked for the long-term